 Federalist #10 (Madison):

-- Tyranny of the Majority is vile.
-In America, Tyranny of the Majority accounts for:
+In America, "needful" majority, Tyranny of the Majority accounts for:

 - The annihilation of the American Indians.

 - The Internment of Japanese Americans.

 - Age-based Tyranny: